John Tamihere: Views and opinions

 Tamihere has a high public profile, much of it derived from his beliefs on a number of issues.
-He has made a significant impact in Māori politics by campaigning on behalf of "Urban Māori", who often have no remaining links to their iwi (tribal structures).
+He has made a significant impact in Māori politics by campaigning on behalf of "Urban Māori", who often have no remaining links to their iwi or hapū (tribe or sub-tribal grouping).
 According to Tamihere, traditional structures such as iwi do not reflect the reality of modern Māori life, and have proven inadequate for solving today's problems.
-Tamihere has condemned modern iwi organizations as "new feudal tribal constructs", dominated by an elite group far removed from the majority of Maori.
+Tamihere has condemned modern iwi organisations as "new feudal tribal constructs", dominated by an elite group far removed from the majority of Maori.
 These comments have angered many prominent Māori leaders, but won him considerable popularity with ordinary Māori voters, as well as with a large measure of non-Māori supporters.

 Tamihere has also attracted both criticism and praise for his views on Māori self-sufficiency.
 According to Tamihere, too many Māori "blam[e] others for our failure", and Māori need to "take responsibility for our own actions".
 This has placed him at odds with Māori politicians such as Willie Jackson, who accuse Tamihere of "victim-blaming".
 Tamihere, however, claims that the "victim mentality" holds Māori back, and that Māori need to abandon it if they wish to improve their living standards.

+Tamihere has expressed concern that the National-led coalition government's boot camp programme would fail without long-term support.
+He said "the kids loved it because it wasn't about a boot camp.
+It was about the discipline of working out how discipline works within a structured environment these kids had never been part of.
+You've got to watch because as soon as they come out of that you've got to put them on a staircase.
+Unless you are micromanaging that staircase all the way through they fall off and they fall deeper."